Join AMBrewster as he unpacks this uncomfortable Truth about Christian parenting.

 Our biggest issue, however, is not realizing that we are as much a part of the problem as everyone else it, but . . .

-When there’s a Conflict, I’m the First one I should be Concerned about.
+When there’s a Conflict, I’m the First one about whom I should be Concerned.

 “Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”
 Matthew 7:3-5